go101/go101/pages/generics/888-the-status-quo-of-Go-custom-generics.md

 How many concrete methods do the `Lock` type have?
 Infinite!
 Because there are infinite uint32 and uint64 types.
-This brings much difficulties to make the `reflect` standard package backwards compatibility.
+This brings much difficulties to make the `reflect` standard package keep backwards compatibility.

 There is [an issue](https://github.com/golang/go/issues/49085) for this.